The Brain & Injury Law team has gathered the following information to help you better understand the symptoms and treatment of brain injury.

 Symptoms of Traumatic Brain Injury (TBI)

 Brain injury is often called the “invisible injury.”
-The signs and symptoms of a mild to moderate traumatic brain injury can be subtle and notoriously difficult to diagnose and treat.
+The signs and symptoms of a concussion (also known as mild traumatic brain injury) or even moderate traumatic brain injury can be subtle and notoriously difficult to diagnose and treat.
 Symptoms may not appear until days or weeks after the injury and may even go unrecognized.
 Common signs and symptoms include:

-- Mood changes (feeling sad or angry for no reason)
+- Mood changes (feeling sad or angry for no reason, irritability)

-- Changes in sleep patterns (sleeping more or trouble sleeping)
+- Changes in sleep pattern (sleeping more or trouble sleeping)

 - Loss of sense of smell or taste